ibraheemdev/ibraheemca/content/posts/2020-11-04-the-strictest-rust-workflow.md

 cargo fmt --all
 ```

-And, in the context of a workflow, we can tell it to run in 'check' mode, which exits with 0 if input is formatted correctly, and exits with 1 and prints a diff if formatting is required.
+In the context of a CI workflow, you probably don't want rustfmt writing to the file system.
+Instead, we can tell it to run in 'check' mode, which exits with 0 if input is formatted correctly, and exits with 1 and prints a diff if formatting is required.
 ```rust
 cargo fmt --all -- --check
 ```